So, you’re looking to make your new tab page on your Chromebook’ Chrome browser a little more awesome, huh?

 Then it’ll automatically search and take you there, saving you an extra page load.
 Obviously this only saves you a few seconds, but it adds up over time.

-You can also add your own backgrounds, add/remove various widgets (stocks, speed dial, apps, etc.) you can also change the background color to any color you want and offers plenty of customisation to get it looked exactly how you want it to.
+You can also add your own backgrounds, add/remove various widgets (stocks, speed dial, apps, etc.) you can also change the background color to any color you want and offers plenty of customization to get it looked exactly how you want it to.

 Awesome New Tab Page is the best-looking one out of the bunch in my opinion and the easiest to use.
 For those who want something just to show off to your friends or classmates, this will get some double-takes.